Registering Production License Keys

 {

-Console.WriteLine("Maintenance period expires on " + info.MaintenanceExpirationDate.ToString());
+Console.WriteLine("Maintenance period expires on " + license.MaintenanceExpirationDate.ToString());

 }